How to Install Kali Linux 2024 on VMware Workstation 17 Pro

 Step 4

-To share the folder you created, select the Enable This Share option and click Finish.
+You must share the folder you created.
+To do this, select the Enable This Share option.

 Enable This Sharing